EricDDK/CCPack/README.md

 # Using in c++
 ## explanation
 Serialization is the process of turning an object in memory into a stream of bytes so you can do stuff like store it on disk or send it over the network.Deserialization is the reverse process: turning a stream of bytes into an object in memory.
 CCPack is used to serialization and deserialization.
-The corresponding operation(function) is read and write.
+The corresponding operation(function) is write and read.

 ## 1.on heap
 ```